GoogleCloudPlatform/kubeflow-gke-docs/content/en/docs/pipelines/preemptible.md

 are as follows:

 1. Make sure you have enough GPU quota.
-1. Create a node pool in your GKE cluster that contains preemptible VMs with preemptible GPUs.
+1. Create a node pool in your Google Kubernetes Engine cluster that contains preemptible VMs with preemptible GPUs.
 1. Configure your pipelines to run on the preemptible VMs with preemptible GPUs.